 Personnel responsibility goals and how to attain them

 Our HR policy goal is for HUS to be a pioneer and the most attractive employer in its field and for every employee to have meaningful, productive and safe work.
 HR principles are founded on the notions that good, strong HR policy is equitable, transparent and fair to everyone, regardless of which unit or area any given employee is working in.

-HUS Logistics grew in 2019, with an increased number of recruitments and new employees.
-Orientation was improved with team orientation sessions and by further specifying the content of the general orientation plan.
+HUS Logistics grew in 2020, with an increased number of recruitments and new employees.
+Induction quality was improved with team induction sessions and by further specifying the content of the general induction plan.
 New supervisor roles and organizational changes were introduced to ensure feasible team size and to clarify team responsibilities so as to streamline improvement of operations.